noahlaux/tagimator/readme.md

 # tagimator

-tagimator is a alternative approach to step based page transitions driven by special tag attributes in your HTML markup.
+tagimator is a alternative approach to step based page element transitions, driven by special tag attributes in your HTML markup.

 ```html
 <!-- Simple tagimator example markup -->